Outlook 2013 Manual Setup for POP

 - Do not click “Test Account Settings” or “Next” yet; they will not work until you complete the next steps.

 Click the More Settings button.
 A new “Internet E-mail Settings” window appears.

 6. Choose the “Outgoing Server” tab.

 In the “Outgoing Server” tab, check My outgoing server (SMTP) requires authentication and make sure Use same settings as my incoming mail server is selected:

 Click the “Advanced” tab, then:

-- Check the This server requires an encrypted connection checkbox.
-(This will make the POP3 port number change from “110” to “995”; that’s normal.)
+- Check the checkbox for This server requires an encrypted connection (SSL).
+This will make the POP3 port number change from “110” to “995”; that’s normal.

 - Change the “Outgoing server (SMTP)” port number from “25” to 465.

-- Change the “Use the following type of encrypted connection” setting to SSL.
+- Set “Use the following type of encrypted connection” to SSL.

 Those parts of the window should look like this: